adamtootle/staff-directory/readme.txt

 <ul>
 <li>Adds support for meta_key sorting in the listing shortcode.</li>
 <li>Changes the default sorting of the staff admin listing to be by name.</li>
+<li>Fixes uninitialized variable PHP notice.
+Seen when error printing is on.</li>
 </ul>

 = 1.0.2 =